 This guide takes you through writing a simple application using GLFW 3.
 The application will create a window and OpenGL context, render a rotating triangle and exit when the user closes the window or presses Escape.
 This guide will introduce a few of the most commonly used functions, but there are many more.

 This guide assumes no experience with earlier versions of GLFW.
-If you have used GLFW 2 in the past, read the Moving from GLFW 2 to 3 guide, as some functions behave differently in GLFW 3.
+If you have used GLFW 2 in the past, read Moving from GLFW 2 to 3, as some functions behave differently in GLFW 3.

 In the source files of your application where you use OpenGL or GLFW, you need to include the GLFW 3 header file.